cube-drone/blog2025/hugosite/content/posts/2025/delta_green_tarot_conversion/index.md

 ## Stats & Skills

+You know what?
+There _are_ some things about Delta Green I kind of want to address when I'm working on stats & skills.

 ## Craft (Macrame) Unlikely To Be Useful

 This game offers a stunning array of abilities, from Archaeology to Artillery, as well as _separate_ "Medicine" and "Surgery" checks because, you know, pharmacology is not the same thing as removing a spleen.